 Trespassing is a Remake / Re-Telling of the 1998 game Jurassic Park: Trespasser.

-The Mod has been in development for about two years on a part time basis, with initial concepts drawn up in 2007.
+The Mod has been in development since 2011 on a part time basis, with initial concepts drawn up in 2007.

 Trespassing will be developed in several stages, with each stage seeing an increase in detail and features.
 This is a large project, so some initial groundwork must be done to establish the correct positioning of objects, to ensure an accurate recreation of the original game.

-You will see WIP photos of un-textured models, unfinished areas, substituted models, textures and designs from Crysis.
+You will occasionally see WIP photos of un-textured models, unfinished areas, substituted models, textures and default materials from Cryengine.

 Dinosaurs and custom controls will be included as soon as they are available.
 The sooner a programmer can help implement these features, the sooner they will be included.

-As this project is based on a commercial title, I have no plans to start a Kickstarter campaign, or seek any kind of commercial publishing.
+As this project is based on a commercial title, abandoned or not, I have no plans to start a Kickstarter campaign, or actively seek any kind of commercial publishing.
 The is a fan made project, for fans and will be released for free when its competed.

 There are several resources available for information on this project;